Buttigieg visits Chamberlain Municipal Airport

 “I’m trying to send the message that you don’t have to, a project doesn’t have to be in the billions and a population doesn’t have to be in the millions in order to matter,” Buttigieg said.

-Buttigieg is scheduled to be in Salem, South Dakota on Tuesday, where trucking will be in focus.
+Buttigieg is scheduled to be in the Salem, South Dakota area on Tuesday, where trucking will be in focus.